Introduction

 - Online: No coverage of the area

-- Cost: 48€ per person in dormitory half-board, 62€ per person in double room half board, 2€ for shower.
+- Cost: 48€ per person in a dormitory half-board, 62€ per person in a double room half-board, 2€ for a shower.
 Cash Only.

-Read: Stage 3: Les Chapieux to Rifugio Elisabetta
+Read: TMB Stage 3: Guide from Croix du bonhomme to Rifugio Elisabetta

 Variant 1: Stay in Refuge des Mottets